 I said, could you send this out in a series of tweets?

-And all the things that they didn't do, all the the you know, the fact that they tried to unseat a duly elected president, that there was an insurance policy for such, the fact that the news media was so wrong so often as we have pointed out, um, the fact that you know all of these things happen, and they get it wrong on Richard Jewell, Cambridge Police, UVA, Duke Lacrosse, Ferguson, Baltimore, vetting Obama, the Covington kids, uh, Kavanaugh, you know, I can go on forever.
+And all the things that they didn't do, all the, you know, the fact that they tried to unseat a duly elected president, that there was an insurance policy for such, the fact that the news media was so wrong so often, as we have pointed out, the fact that all of these things happen and they get it wrong on Richard Jewell, Cambridge Police, UVA, Duke LaCrosse, Ferguson, Baltimore, vetting Obama, the Covington kids, Kavanaugh, you know, I can go on forever.

 How does this fall out for them?

-Well, it it ranks up there with weapons of mass destruction.
+Well, it ranks up there with weapons of mass destruction.

-And frankly, it's incredible that it went, you know, for any real observer of what Mueller was doing, he didn't have a single prosecution based on that.
+And frankly, it's incredible that it went, you know, for any real observer of what Mueller was doing, he doesn't have a single prosecution based on that.

-He either has it on on Faro registration taxes or process crimes related to his own investigation.
+He either has it on FARA registration taxes or process crimes related to his own investigation.

-Without even a single person indicted for obstruction or for collusion, how are you then gonna put this at the at the president's feet unless you think the president is a magician?
+Without even a single person indicted for obstruction or for collusion, how are you then going to put this at the president's feet unless you think the president is a magician?

 More with Mark Penn, the former pollster for the Clintons.